brandur/sorg/content/drafts/denim.md

 Blue jeans spread east across the country, beyond labourers and up into the middle class, and migrated across oceans.
-Today, jeans are the garment of choice throughout the world, with over a billion sold every year, and popular in every country on Earth.
+Today, jeans are the garment of choice throughout the world, with over a billion sold every year, and about 50% of humanity wearing them on any given day.

 ### Japan (#japan)